-As of February 2021, 37 states have legal medical cannabis and 18 states have legalized recreational marijuana as well as medical.
+As of February 2021, 37 states have legalized medical cannabis, and 18 states have legalized recreational marijuana as well as medical.
 But without federal legalization, most banks avoid dealing with the cannabis industry, making it difficult for legal cannabis companies to access financial services like credit cards, checking accounts, and insurance.
-This is also why so many legal cannabis retail businesses run solely on cash.
+This is also why many legal cannabis retail businesses run solely on cash.

 But recent moves in the US Congress have given many people reason for optimism.